matttang7/CLEF2022-Task1/task1/README.md

-# Task 1:  Fighting the COVID-19 Infodemic
+# Task 1: Identifying Relevant Claims in Tweets

 This repository contains the _dataset_, _format checker, scorer and baselines_ for the [CLEF2022-CheckThat!
 Task 1](https://sites.google.com/view/clef2022-checkthat/tasks/task-1-fighting-the-covid-19-infodemic).
 In this task, we focus on the **classification** of tweets in different languages (i.e., Arabic, Bulgarian, Dutch, English, Spanish, Turkish) and different subtasks: (i) Check-worthiness, (ii) Verifiable factual claims detection, (iii) Harmful tweet detection, and (iv) Attention-worthy tweet detection.